garrandall/popular-music-data/tracks/girlfriend-bow-wow-omarion.md

 I keep it G
 Yeah shawty put me down
 I spend a G every time she comes around
-She's my girl but I wanna tip her, yeeah
+She's my girl but I wanna tip her, yeah
-And her body's built like a stripper, yeeah
+And her body's built like a stripper, yeah
 We keep it hot up in that Range
 With the feet up on the dashboard, dashboard
 She'll do anything I like (yeaaahhhh, yeeahhh)